 Provision of seeds, tools, small equipment, animals and technical assistance for food production to meet immediate needs, with special attention to households with female heads of household.

-Assistance through cash transfers or vouchers to vulnerable households, with a focus on FHHs.
+Assistance through cash transfers or coupons to vulnerable households, with special attention to female -headedof households.

 Technical strengthening and equipping of public institutions and local organizations that implement food and nutritional security activities, feasibility analysis for interventions, and training in various trades that support food production, agriculture and the acquisition of life skills.